 There are two undergraduate tracts offered through the Department of Computer Science: Computer Science in the College of Letters and Science, or Computer Science and Engineering in the College of Engineering.
 There are over 1,100 students participating in the two majors.
 At the graduate level, students will focus on one of a number of research topics including: Computational Biology and Bioinformatics Research Group, Computer Architecture, Computer Security, Institute for Data Analysis and Visualization, Networks Laboratory, Parallel and Distributed Computing, Programming Languages and Software Engineering, Software Engineering and Social Analytics, Theory Laboratory, and Visualization and Interface Design Innovation.

-Arizona State University, founded in 1885, consists of four campuses, 3,000 faculty members, 67,000 undergraduates, and over 15,000 graduate students.
+Arizona State University, founded in 1885, consists of four campuses, 3,000 faculty members, and over 80,000 students.
 The faculty has seen two Nobel Laureates, four Pulitzer Prize winners, and one MacArthur Fellow.
 U.S. News & World Report ranks ASU as making the most innovative changes to academics, faculty, and student life and also as having the best public/private Law School in the nation.

 The Computer Science department alone had a record 2,542 freshman enroll in 2014, making the total enrollment over 16,000 students.
 There are seven different degree tracks, including Master and Doctoral level studies taught by over 300 tenured professors.
 Six research centers offer the most updated information and resource material.
 Numerous research areas are covered including: artificial intelligence, imaging/graphics and visualization, cloud computing and distributed computing, social computing, healthcare operations and informatics, and simulation modeling/systems.